adikyat/credit-risk-model-logistic-regression/README.md

 # credit-risk-model-logistic-regression
+My contribution :- I have implemented and understood the concepts of credit risk modelling through the following course - https://www.udemy.com/course/credit-risk-modeling-in-python/ .
+This project has no novelty , it is a hands-on project to practically understand the concepts.
+Code's owner rights are with the course instructor.

 - Credit risk models predict the likelihood of a customer to miss the loan repayments.
 They assess the repayment behaviour of an individual depending on the customer's credit history.

 #### Step by step process of building a credit risk model :-